|

 I shimmy into my favorite jeans,

-swipe on some Kiss Me Quick lip gloss, and pause to study myself in the mirror. |
+swipe on some Kiss Me Quick lip gloss,

 How will I look to Luke?